LeandroTheDev/malugos_project/README.md

 Made in such a way that to change the quantity of products, or any product information, you just need to change it inside the database, making the application not need daily maintenance.

+# Database works

+The database will have 3 importants tables and 1 main.

+> Malugos //Data bank
+will store all the tables

+- products
+> 7 column, [id,name,nameFULL,description,price,imageURL,category]
+in this table will save all the products that will be sold in the application
+- userdata
+> not yet implemented
+- users
+> 4 column, [id,email,password,username]
+in this table will save the account of the client.

 > by: LeandroTheDev